 5.6.4.2 The Academic Senate President will notify the District, in writing, of the allocation of reassigned time not later than May 20 for the fall semester and not later than September 15 for the spring semester.
 In the event of any substitutes (resignation of absence for other reasons of those originally designated), the Academic Senate President will promptly notify the District, in writing with information for such substitutes.

+5.6.4.3 The District agrees to provide $5,000 per fiscal year for the Academic Senate Leadership for the purpose of funding part-time faculty participation in Academic Senate Council, task forces, subcommittees, and other governance opportunities.
+The distribution of these funds will be determined by the Academic Senate Leadership.
+Any stipends submitted on behalf of Academic Senate will follow the stipend request process in Appendix B-10.
+All requests require pre-approval by the appropriate Dean.
+Funds used by Academic Senate are considered non-instructional and are not part of load.

-5.6.5 Regular full-time faculty shall be required to participate in staff development activities (Flex activities) for the equivalent of ten (10) days of six (6) hours each of the 175 workdays in each academic year.
+5.6.4 Regular full-time faculty (instruction and service) shall be required to participate in staff development activities (Flex activities) for the equivalent of ten (10) days of six (6) hours each of the 175 workdays in each academic year.

-5.6.6 Flex activities must be performed at times when the faculty member is not scheduled for student contact (instruction or service), office hours, participation in the College governance process, or the performance of other contractually required activities.
+5.6.5 Flex activities must be performed at times when the faculty member is not scheduled for student contact (instruction or service), office hours, participation in the College governance process, or the performance of other contractually required activities.